 Frequently Asked Question

 What’s the purchase price?

 - The short answer is fair market value.
 The long answer is that a lot of factors go into the purchase price including the operating history, lot rent, and infrastructure on the property.

-- The purchase price is negotiated by ROC Northwest before the residents are notified of the sale and opportunity.
+- The purchase price is negotiated by ROC Northwest.

 What’s your close rate?

 - 100% of communities that have accepted assignment have closed.
 Since 2008, only one community did not accept assignment of the P&S. This is one of the first actions the residents take and is known within the first few weeks of the contract.

 - Other risk factors such as financing and concerns that arise during due diligence are mitigated through pre-approval and accurate seller disclosure prior to contracting.